-Over the past twenty years, I have been actively sharing my work on local, national and international platforms with the desire to reach new audiences and bring them to a more informed understanding of the human experience.
+Over the past thirty years, I have been actively sharing my work on local, national and international platforms with the desire to reach new audiences and bring them to a more informed understanding of the human experience.
 By embracing, synthesizing, and re-contextualizing the local and the vernacular, I hope to open up new and unexpected meanings and, in so doing, express something universal.

 At the core of my artistic practice is a concern with identity and its mutability.
 For me, art is a means to disrupt “normalized” ideas and raise questions about the world that surrounds us.
 How we perceive the past is influenced by the context in which we live today, and art is the vehicle through which we can critically engage with those histories and engender change.